jsoref/harbor/tests/testcases/Group9-Content-trust/9-30-Project-level-content-trust.md

 # Test Steps:
 **NOTE:**
 In below test, <harbor_ip> should be replaced by your harbor's ip or FQDN.
 If you are using a self-signed certificate,make sure to copy the CA root cert into ```/etc/docker/certs.d/<harbor_ip>``` and ```$HOME/.docker/tls/<harbor_ip>:4443/```
-project a should be replaced by meaingful and longer name.
+project a should be replaced by meaningful and longer name.

 1. Login UI and create a project a.
 2. Push an image to project a.